-Protecting your city is a big part of Game of Thrones: Conquest, and you have lot of tools at your disposal to help fight off invaders.
+Protecting your city plays a big role in your success, and you have a lot of tools at your disposal to help fight off invaders.

 If you tap the “i” icon on this info screen, you can also see what the protection capacity is for each Storehouse level.